Row64/Row64_Integrations/Oracle_Windows/ReadMe_Oracle_Windows.md

 Oracle is considered to be the most popular enterprise database.
 It has been available on Windows since 1994, and all of the most powerful and popular Oracle Database features are present on Windows.
 Oracle for Windows offers the benefit of operating Oracle in a familiar environment, and is fast to deploy for Windows IT experts.

-!!! note
-    This page is dedicated to the Windows integration.
-For the Linux integration, please see the [Oracle](Oracle.md) page.
+NOTE: This page is dedicated to the Windows integration.
+For the Linux integration, please see the [Oracle](https://app.row64.com/Help/Integrations_Docs/Integration_List/Oracle/) page.

 ## Integration Overview